 The existing Western Power Distribution compound which is currently located off the existing path to the west of Summer Lane will be relocated further north so that it accessed directly off Summer Lane.

-The tree and hedge planting will be undertaken at a suitable time of year following the completion of the main civil works.
+The tree and hedge planting scheme will be undertaken at a suitable time of year following the completion of the main civil works.